A Metadata Guide

 What does metadata do?

 To put it simply, metadata makes everyone’s lives and jobs easier.
-It helps teams create content tailored to a specific audience and develop complex customer journeys and omnichannel digital experiences.
+It helps teams create content tailored to a specific audience and develop complex customer journeys and omnichannel digital experiences – especially when you combine metadata with customer data.
 When brand content has clean, meaningful metadata, teams can build new digital features faster, test products more effectively, and increase brand loyalty.

 Metadata makes it easier to find the right digital assets and simplifies internal and external workflows.
 It also protects brand reputations from damage.
 With accurate data to describe assets, teams mitigate the risk of sharing old logo files, images with expired licenses, or outdated versions of documents.